mir-group/flare/README.md

 ### Software dependencies
 * GCC 9
 * Python 3
-* pip
+* pip>=20
-* Lapack & Lapacke or MKL

-All other software dependencies are taken care of by pip and CMake.
+MKL is recommended but not required.
+All other software dependencies are taken care of by pip.

 The code is built and tested with Github Actions using the GCC 9 compiler.
 (You can find a summary of recent builds [here](https://github.com/mir-group/flare_pp/actions).)
 Other C++ compilers may work, but we can't guarantee this.